 Switching up your shade can be a daunting process, especially when you’re jumping into the color game for the very first time.
 Between selecting the ideal inspo image, prepping for your first appointment, and purchasing the perfect post-color products, its easy to get overwhelmed.
 Before you make a major change, it’s best to consult somebody in the know.
 Somebody like celebrity colorist and Redken ambassador Cassondra Kaeding.
-We sat down with this killer Mane Master to get a little insight on dyeing virgin tresses.
+We sat down with this killer Mane Master to get a little insight as to what you should know before dyeing your virgin hair for the first time.
 Read on for her must-know tips and tricks!

 Do Your Research

 Switching up your shade is serious business.
-It’s important to understand the process before jumping into it.
-Kaeding recommends doing a little research before committing to a major change.
-“Having more knowledge about changing your hair color can help you understanding of the process with realistic expectations” says Kaeding.
+It’s important to understand the process before dyeing your hair for the first time.
+Cassondra recommends doing a little research before committing to a major change.
+“Having more knowledge about changing your hair color can help your understanding of the process,” she says.

 Source Your Inspo Carefully

-When sourcing your inspiration photos, Kaeding suggests selecting images of someone with a similar skin tone and eye color to your own.
-“This will help you choose a hair color that will work well with your complexion” Kaeding says.
+When sourcing your inspiration photos, Cassondra suggests selecting images of someone with a similar skin tone and eye color to your own.
+“This will help you choose a hair color that will work well with your complexion,” she shares.
 She also recommends setting up a consultation with your colorist before settling on a shade.
 They will be able to tell you what colors and tones will suit you best, as well as what to expect in your first session.

 A Pre-Treatment Mask is a Must

-“I would recommend doing a hydrating hair masque at home before your first appointment” Kaeding suggests, “this will help with hydration.”
-Healthy hair is easier to lift.
+“I would recommend doing a hydrating hair masque at home before your first appointment,” Cassondra suggests.
+“This will help with hydration.”
+Healthy hair is easier to lift, which is especially handy when dyeing virgin hair.
 A pretreatment mask will rehydrate and rejuvenate your strands, allowing your colorist to lighten those locks a level or two lighter than you might have initially expected.

 Manage Your Expectations